Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Model

-We will solve $H$ in both the real space and the Landau quantization space, with the calculation methods presented explicitly in Sec.
-III.
-In the following, we set the model parameters extracted from the experiments~\cite{A.V.Stier2018} as $r_0=5$ nm, $\epsilon_v=3.97$, $m_e=0.29m_0$, $m_h=0.64m_0$, and $m_0$ is the electron mass.
+We will solve $H$ in both real space and Landau quantization space.
+In the following, we set the model parameters as $r_0=5$ nm, $\epsilon_v=3.97$, $m_e=0.29m_0$, $m_h=0.64m_0$, and $m_0$ is the electron mass.
+The mass parameters are taken from the DFT calculations~\cite{A.Kormanyos} and are consistent with the magnetoabsorption spectroscopy experiments~\cite{A.V.Stier2018}.
+There also exist some other effective mass values in monolayer WSe$_2$, such as $m_e=0.5m_0$ from the single-electron-transistor experiments~\cite{M.V.Gustafsson} and $m_h=0.45m_0$ from the magnetotransport measurements~\cite{B.Fallahazad}.
+We believe that the different effective mass parameters would not change the main conclusions of this paper.